 Nobody enjoys this interview question and it can often be the one that a jobseeker can be flustered by.
 It is not your interviewer trying to catch you out, however.
 They expect you to say something that is negative about you and not to dodge the question.
 Be honest without being detrimental to your chances for employment.

 You can admit to being impatient, for example, but always let them know how you are working to develop yourself to overcome this in the workplace.
 Always mention how willing you are to overcome weaknesses and use them to develop yourself and your team.
 Take a negative and make it positive.

 2. What experiences did you have at your previous place of employment?

-The interviewer is specifically asking you to let them know what skills your previous job helped you gain that will be applicable at your new position if successful.
+When preparing for this interview question, remember the interviewer is specifically asking you to let them know what skills your previous job helped you gain that will be applicable at your new position if successful.
 Think about what the job description was and what they are expecting of you, and tailor your answer to that.
-Be honest and don’t tell them you can do more than you really are capable of – you will get found out eventually!
+Be honest with this interview question and don’t tell them you can do more than you really are capable of – you will get found out eventually!

 If you have not been employed before, you can amend the answer to this to suit what you have learned from school, college, or university.
-Always let them know what you have been doing and what the skills you have developed can be used for in their business.
+Always let them know what you have been doing and what skills you have can be used in their business.

 3. Why do you want this job?

-This is your chance to shine and show how much research you have done on the company’s background.
-Take your time and let your knowledge show.
+This is your chance to shine and show how much interview preparation you have done; researching the company.
+Take your time when answering this interview question and let your knowledge show.
 When you read the job description, you should have been able to build a good understanding of what is expected of you.
 Demonstrate that you know this, be passionate, and show that you have looked further into the company profile.

 Employers will want to hire somebody who understands their company’s ethics and has been willing to look into them beyond the job description.
 Be the candidate who thought outside of the box, impress them, and show just how excited you are to work with a company like theirs.